-Note 3 to the financial statements presents an analysis of capital asset transactions that occurred during the year ended June 30, 2023.
-Major capital asset events during the year included purchase of wheel loader, scoreboard, fire alarm upgrade, and 19 buses.
-The District is also in the process of updated lighting within various buildings and a roofing project.
+Note 3 to the financial statements presents an analysis of capital asset transactions that occurred during the year ended June 30, 2024.
+Major capital asset events during the year included purchase of parking lot repaving, new roof on the high school, LED lighting project in multiple buildings, and 3 buses.
+The District is also in the process of updated lighting within the high school and warehouses and a chiller project.